Muradazzeh/reading-notes/README.md

 # Reading-notes
-### For prepration to advance level in javascripts we start here creating the reading-notes , so I can add every thing new I will learn , this repo it will be like notebook I will keep update it daily , and adding new information , new thing I will learn .
+### For preparation to advance level in javascript's we start here creating the reading-notes , so I can add every thing new I will learn , this repo it will be like notebook I will keep update it daily , and adding new information , new thing I will learn .
 ### Also I will keep it to track observation and question for the daily read.📓

 ![link](./image/read%20note.png)